 The prophet recounts the fact that the people had a history of turning from God and facing exile at the hands of foreign kings.
 He acknowledges that it is only the grace of God that has brought them back to Jerusalem.
 As with them, it is only the grace of God that restores our relationship with Him.

-'Though we are slaves, our God has not deserted us in our bondage.
-He has shown us kindness in the sight of the kings of Persia: He has granted us new life to rebuild the house of our God and repair its ruins, and he has given us a wall of protection in Judah and Jerusalem.'
+For we are slaves.
+Yet our God has not abandoned us in our slavery, but has caused the kings of Persia to extend grace to us, reviving us, so that we can rebuild the house of our God, repair its ruins, and have a wall of defense in Y'hudah and Yerushalayim.

 Ezra tells of God's mercy on His people and the fact that He has blessed them with the opportunity to rebuild.
 He also recounts how God protected them when they did not have a wall around the city.

-'But now, O our God, what can we say after this?
-For we have disregarded the commands you gave through your servants the prophets when you said: "The land you are entering to possess is a land polluted by the corruption of its peoples.
-By their detestable practices they have filled it with their impurity from one end to the other.
-Therefore, do not give your daughters in marriage to their sons or take their daughters for your sons.
-Do not seek a treaty of friendship with them at any time, that you may be strong and eat the good things of the land and leave it to your children as an everlasting inheritance."'
+"But now, our God, what are we to say after this?
+For we have abandoned your mitzvot, which you gave us through your servants the prophets when they said, 'The land which you are going to in order to take possession of it is a land defiled by the uncleanness of the peoples of the lands, because of their disgusting practices, which have filled it with their filth from one end to the other.
+Therefore, you are not to give your daughters to their sons or take their daughters for your sons; and you are not to promote their peace or prosperity ever.
+Only in this way will you grow strong, enjoy the good things of the land and leave it as a lasting inheritance to your children.'

 Ezra shares his frustration at the fact that the people have turned away from God's instructions even as they received His mercy.
 He recounts God's instructions for His people to remain separate when they first entered the land and yet they have now intermarried with those same people.
 In our world today, it seems that marriage is not taken seriously as people are even marrying their own sex.
 But, here, we are reminded of how seriously God takes purity in marriage and how it affects the next generation.

-'What has happened to us is a result of our evil deeds and our great guilt, and yet, our God, you have punished us less than our sins have deserved and have given us a remnant like this.
-Shall we again break your commands and intermarry with the peoples who commit such detestable practices?
-Would you not be angry enough with us to destroy us, leaving us no remnant or survivor?'
+Now, after all that has come upon us because of our evil deeds and our deep guilt - and even so, you, our God, have punished us less than our sins deserve and have given us a surviving remnant - are we to break your mitzvot again by making marriages with the peoples who have these disgusting practices?
+Won't you become so angry with us that you would destroy us completely, so that there would be no surviving remnant and no one who escapes?

 You can almost feel the anguish as Ezra admits to God that it is crazy to continue to fall into the same sin and expect God to overlook it.
 He acknowledges the fact that God would be right in completely eliminating them for their continued disobedience.